czg-sci-42ver/csapp3e/asm/README.md

 - TODO `+-` [meaning](https://stackoverflow.com/questions/29881885/can-perf-account-for-all-cache-misses/58139638#58139638) in `perf stat -r`
 - event [definition](https://github.com/torvalds/linux/blob/457391b0380335d5e9a5babdec90ac53928b23b4/arch/x86/events/amd/core.c#L31) (check kernel version) for all amd, referenced [here](https://stackoverflow.com/questions/52170960/hardware-cache-events-and-perf)
 - cache miss may due to both [ITLB](https://stackoverflow.com/questions/29881885/can-perf-account-for-all-cache-misses) and [dTLB][perf_cache_misses]
+  - notice: from [this](https://community.intel.com/t5/Software-Tuning-Performance/Which-perf-list-events-support-Precise-Event-Based-Sampling-PEBS/td-p/1198098), better use PEBS/[IBS "the instruction indicated **versus** the one causing the interrupt"](https://web.eece.maine.edu/~vweaver/projects/perf_events/sampling/pebs_ibs_sampling.pdf)
+    - also see retirement [travisdowns "two cycles of retiring blocks of 4 nop instructions" TODO read more detailedly](https://travisdowns.github.io/blog/2019/08/20/interrupts.html) which may caused the above imprecision.
+    - PEBS is just to use processor instead of interrupt which may have delay (also see above travisdowns blog).
+It uses the PEBS buffer, so not all events are supported.
+    - [LBR](https://easyperf.net/blog/2018/06/08/Advanced-profiling-topics-PEBS-and-LBR) just means as it literally says.
+So it only cares about branch miss but not cache miss.
 - TODO this `check_events` no use
   ```bash
   $  ~/libpfm4/examples/check_events 0x5:0x01:0x01